Our favorite Patti LuPone theatre roles

 Gypsy

 Everything’s coming up Patti!
-In the summer of 2007, LuPone tried on the famous role of Mama Rose in a limited Off-Broadway run of the Arthur Laurents, Jule Styne, and Stephen Sondheim musical co-starring Laura Benanti and Boyd Gaines.
+In the summer of 2007, LuPone tried on the famous role of Momma Rose in a limited Off-Broadway run of the Arthur Laurents, Jule Styne, and Stephen Sondheim musical co-starring Laura Benanti and Boyd Gaines.
 The character fit her like a glove, as did songs like “Some People” and “Rose’s Turn.”

 The three actors all won Tonys when Gypsy moved to Broadway the next year.
 LuPone famously yelled at an audience member for taking a picture during a performance.